How To Set Up Nameservers For Your Domain Name And Website

 Learn how to set up nameservers to connect your domain name with your webhosting account during your WordPress installation.

-After registering your domain name and setting up a webhosting account, the next step is to set up nameservers to connect your domain name with your web host so that internet users can find you.
+After registering your domain name and setting up a webhosting account, the next step is to configure nameservers to connect your domain name with your web host so that online users can find your website.

 What Is A Domain Name Server And What Does It Do?